What is Carcinoid Syndrome?

 When a tumor forms in the neuroendocrine system, it may produce too many hormones, like serotonin.3

 Hormones are one way your body’s cells communicate with each other to help with bodily functions.
 For example, serotonin is a hormone that communicates with your gut to help with digestion.1

 When NETs produce too much serotonin, your body’s natural serotonin levels can be thrown off balance.
 The extra serotonin in the gut can lead to CSD.1

 You know how diarrhea can feel.
 It can be sudden, frequent, urgent and last a long time.
 Kind of like when a volcano erupts.
 In your body, excess serotonin can cause an increase in the frequency of diarrhea.
 Reducing serotonin levels in the body may help to reduce the frequency of diarrhea.1

-Talk with your doctor about serotonin and Carcinoid Syndrome Diarrhea
+Talk with your doctor about serotonin and CSD

-There are other factors that can lead to Carcinoid Syndrome Diarrhea, although higher serotonin levels normally play a role.1 Talk with your healthcare provider about whether too much serotonin could be the cause of your Carcinoid Syndrome Diarrhea.
+There are other factors that can lead to CSD, although higher serotonin levels normally play a role.1 Talk with your healthcare provider about whether too much serotonin could be the cause of your CSD.